-Currently, there are no publicly available data on COVID-19 vaccination rates for people with disabilities at the provincial or PHU level.
-This is an important metric, given many people with disabilities fall into the provincially designated highest, high, and at-risk categories.
-The example provided of COVID-19 vaccination rates for people with intellectual or developmental disabilities through linked health administrative data held at ICES could be expanded to include other disability groups to better understand how Ontario is reaching people with disabilities.
-Given the highrisk nature of this group, one might have expected a sustained increase over time in all groups, in Figure 5, rather than increases in vaccination rates associated with provincial age group eligibility.
+Publicly available data on COVID-19 vaccination rates for people with disabilities at the provincial and PHU levels are important metrics, given that many people with disabilities fall into the provincially designated highest, high, and at-risk categories.
+The example provided of COVID-19 vaccination rates for people with intellectual or developmental disabilities through linked health administrative data held at ICES, could be expanded to include other disability groups to better understand how Ontario is reaching people with disabilities.
+Given the high-risk nature of this group, one might have expected a sustained increase over time in all groups, in Figure 5, rather than increases in vaccination rates associated with provincial age group eligibility.
 While there are limitations when studying a population using health administrative data, it can offer some insights into inequities and can be combined with other data collection efforts, such as including the tracking of disability within the COVaxON system itself, or the monitoring of vaccination rates for Ontario Disability Support Plan or Ontario Assistive Device Program recipients.
-When vaccinations are extended to children and youth with disabilities, tracking information could be collected in conjunction with other child-based data collection efforts.
+As vaccinations are extended to children and youth with disabilities, tracking information could be collected in conjunction with other child-based data collection efforts.
 Public monitoring of vaccination information could be part of a broader disability-based data reporting strategy which could also include the sharing of data on disability specific testing, positivity rates, and COVID-19 related hospital use and mortality.
 In addition to monitoring vaccination rates, there should be mechanisms including an accessible feedback form and a helpline to assist, monitor and improve the overall accessibility of vaccination for Ontarians with disabilities.